Fr

 Many businesses find themselves in need of additional training and support when implementing an ERP system.
 This can include teaching employees how to use the software, providing ongoing technical assistance, and addressing any user-related issues.

-As such, it is important for organizations to allocate sufficient budget for these types of costs before beginning the implementation project.
+As such, it is important for organizations to allocate sufficient budget for these types of costs before beginning the ERP implementation project.
 Organizations looking to reduce training and support costs should consider hiring certified consultants who can provide the necessary guidance.
 Additionally, they may want to consider leveraging the expertise of their own IT personnel or investing in a system that is easier to learn and operate.

 4. HARDWARE AND INFRASTRUCTURE